This page contains information on key concepts related to Binary Authorization.

 Binary Authorization always allows exempt images to be deployed.
-Each project has a whitelist of exempt images specified by registry path.
-Images in the k8s.gcr.io/*, and additional paths are exempt by exempt by default, as these contain resources required so that

-GKE can start a cluster successfully with the default
+Each project has an allowlist of exempt images specified by registry path.
+Images in the path k8s.gcr.io/*, and additional paths are exempt by default, as these contain resources required so that GKE can start a cluster successfully with the default policy active.

-The whitelist of exempt images is specified using the property in the policy YAML file.
+The allowlist of exempt images is specified using the property in the policy YAML file.

-To whitelist all container images whose registry location matches the specified path:
+To allowlist all container images whose registry location matches the specified path:

 To allowlist a specific image:

-To whitelist a specific version of an image by tag:
+To allowlist a specific version of an image by tag:

-To whitelist a specific version of an image by its digest:
+To allowlist a specific version of an image by its digest:

 Trust all Google-maintained system images causes Binary Authorization to exempt a list of Google-maintained system images from further policy evaluation.
 When you have this setting enabled, images that are required by GKE are not blocked by policy enforcement.
-The global policy is evaluated prior to and in addition to user policy evaluation.
+The system policy is evaluated prior to and in addition to user policy evaluation.

 You can enable or disable this setting using the property in the policy YAML file.
-You can view the contents of the global policy using the following command:
+You can view the contents of the system policy using the following command: